 The defense team appeals against the court's decision in the case of Akhtem Chiygoz, the deputy leader of Mejlis of Crimean Tatars; on Monday, he was sentenced to eight years in the penal colony.
 The respective decision was announced by the so-called court of the occupied Crimea.
 The defense team filed an appeal against this decision; the Ukrainian diplomats called the verdict a reprisal against the activist.
 Kyiv demands Chiygoz to be extradited and repressions against Crimean Tatars and Ukrainians in Crimea to be stopped immediately.

-Akhtem Chyigoz was found guilty in organizing mass rallies near the Crimean Parliament in February 2014.
+Akhtem Chiygoz was found guilty in organizing mass rallies near the Crimean Parliament in February 2014.
 It was a meeting in support of Ukraine’s territorial integrity.
-His lawyers said they would wait for the Supreme Court of Russia to consider their appeal, and then they most likely would turn to the European Court for Human Rights.
+His lawyers said they would wait for the Supreme Court of Russia to consider their appeal, and then they most likely would turn to the European Court of Human Rights.